multiparty/jiff/demos/array-binary-search/README.md

 NOTE: As currently implemented, the input array is hard-coded into the MPC protocol as player 1's input.
 If player 1 inputs the search integer and player 2 inputs the array, the protocol will not perform as expected.

+This demo also includes the use of the jiff_websockets extension.
+This extension allows JIFF to use the ws WebSocket library instead of socket.io.
+The jiff_websockets extension requires that the distribution file be included in client.html as opposed to lib/ext/jiff-client-websockets.

 ## Running Demo

 1. Running a server: